hmlatapie/opennars/README.md

-Based on Pei Wang's [Open-NARS](https://github.com/opennars/opennars) AI system
+Based on Pei Wang, automenta, and team's outstanding [Open-NARS](https://github.com/opennars/opennars) AI system

 Usage:
 * ./run to start the container which supports running of GUI apps from within the container